tldr-pages/tldr/pages/common/terraform.md

 # terraform

-> Create and deploy infrastructure as code to cloud providers
+> Create and deploy infrastructure as code to cloud providers.

-- Initialize a new or existing Terraform configuration
+- Initialize a new or existing Terraform configuration:

 `terraform init`

-- Generate and show an execution plan
+- Generate and show an execution plan:

 `terraform plan`

-- Builds or changes infrastructure
+- Build or change infrastructure:

 `terraform apply`

-- Destroy Terraform-managed infrastructure
+- Destroy Terraform-managed infrastructure:

 `terraform destroy`